all products

 It's extremely difficult to find a finely ground tea that meets my flavour standards and isn't double/triple the price of this

-50 gMatcha-9B-50In stockexcl.
+50 gMatcha-9B-50Out of stockexcl.
 GSTRRPincl.
-GST100 gMatcha-9B-100In stockexcl.
+GST100 gMatcha-9B-100Out of stockexcl.
 GSTRRPincl.
 GST -

 Yabukita Green Hojicha (Very Light Roast) | Kagoshima